RIKEN-RCCS/lens3/doc/design.md

         --Error if access key has been changed
         --Error if buckets directory has changed

-      --try: lock Storage Zone Table ("zk: {zone_id}") --If not "change", generate rootSecret and add it to storageZoneDict.
+      --try: lock Storage Pool Table ("zk: {pool_id}") --If not "change", generate rootSecret and add it to storagePoolDict.

     2. Make MinIO unbootable.
       --Set to suspended